Right-of-Way Vegetation Program

 - Property owners are encouraged to maintain their vegetation in compliance with the established criteria.

-- Vegetation over sidewalks must be pruned to provide 8 feet of vertical clearance.
+Vegetation over sidewalks must be pruned to provide 8 feet of vertical clearance.
 Vegetation that overhangs the street must be pruned to provide 12 feet of vertical clearance.
 View the Mid Block Diagram (PDF).

 - Within the Vertical Clear Area on an Intersection Vision Triangle, all existing trees shall be trimmed to allow 10 feet of clearance between any vegetation and the ground behind the curb face.
 The property frontage (curb face where curb exists, edge of road where there is no curb) shall be trimmed to allow for a 12 foot clearance.
 Within the vertical clear area all shrubs and fences shall be maintained below a height of 3 feet.